 "The most common symptom of liver cancer is that it's asymptomatic," Bernstein said.

 Symptoms, if they do appear, can include a hard lump or pain on the right side of the abdomen, abdominal swelling, loss of appetite, unexplained weight loss, nausea and jaundice.

 Physicians conducting routine physical examinations may be able to detect an enlarged, tender liver, and they can further confirm their findings through abdominal ultrasound and CT scans, according to the National Institutes of Health (NIH).

 "It's different form most other cancers in that we can generally make the diagnosis without doing a liver biopsy," Bernstein told Live Science.

-However, enlarged liver and abnormal liver function can be indicative of other liver diseases, and the doctor will need to narrow down the diagnosis by performing further tests.
-Laparoscopy, a surgical procedure where a thin, lighted scope is inserted into the abdomen through a small incision, allows the physician to visually examine the organ for any physical signs of disease, according to the National Cancer Institute.
-A liver biopsy, where a sample of the liver tissue is removed and examined for abnormal growth, may be performed during the laparoscopy.
+However, enlarged liver and abnormal liver function can be indicative of other liver diseases.
+The doctor will need to narrow down the diagnosis by performing further tests such as a liver biopsy, where a sample of the liver tissue is removed and examined for abnormal growth.

 If the patient is diagnosed with liver cancer, further tests might need to be done to see if the cancer has spread to other parts of the body.